-- production yields;
+production yields;

 - quality control and assurance;

 - availability of qualified personnel;

 - availability of raw materials;

 - adequate training of new and existing personnel;

 - on-going compliance with our standard operating procedures;

 - on-going compliance with FDA regulations;

 - production costs; and

 - development of advanced manufacturing techniques and process controls.

 Failure to successfully operate our manufacturing plant, or to obtain regulatory approval or to successfully produce commercial supplies on a timely basis could delay commercialization of our products.
+In addition, our collaborations with Roche and Biogen Idec involving daclizumab may be significantly negatively impacted by our failure to successfully operate and receive regulatory approval of our Brooklyn Park, Minnesota manufacturing facility.

-In addition, as we implement validation of our Brooklyn Park, Minnesota manufacturing facility, we are implementing an enterprise resource management software platform to support our operations, including our new manufacturing facility.
+Moreover, as we implement validation of our Brooklyn Park, Minnesota manufacturing facility, we are implementing an enterprise resource management software platform to support our operations, including our new manufacturing facility.
 These efforts will involve substantial costs and resource commitments.
 Any construction, validation, or other delays could impair our ability to obtain necessary regulatory approvals and to produce adequate commercial supplies of our potential products on a timely basis.
 Failure to do so could delay commercialization of some of our products and could impair our competitive position.